What is the BC Family Justice Innovation Lab?

 To improve the journey of children and families throughout BC experiencing transition, such as separation and divorce, resulting in an increase in resilience and well-being.

 We declared that version 1.0 of the Lab was underway.
-Since then we have studied and applied developmental evaluation, engaged widely, made connections with others both inside and outside of the justice system, incorporated human-centred design approaches and worked to support the adopted initiatives.
-The focus now is on developing and implementing the Lab’s 2016 campaign.
+Since then we have studied and applied developmental evaluation, engaged widely, made connections with others both inside and outside of the justice system, incorporated human-centred design approaches and worked to support the initiatives.

 For more on the Lab’s backstory, take a look at a PowerPoint presentation outlining events to the end of 2015: